 Information for partners

-A Registration of Capability for the Public Housing Renewal Program, the renewal of Flemington estate and the Stokes Penola estate in Preston is now open and will close at 2.00pm on 22 June 2017.
-Information about the Registration of Capability is available on the Tenders Victoria website.
+Information about the Registration of Capability (the renewal of Flemington estate and the Stokes Penola estate in Preston) is available on the Tenders Victoria website.
 The creation of an account and login is required to access the material.

 Information for residents

-For information about the progress of this program see the Flemington renewal program page on the Human services website.
+For information about the progress of this program see the Public Housing Renewal Program on the Housing website.

 Social Housing Pipeline (under-used and vacant land)